Harpo Marx: On film

 His first screen appearance was in the film Humor Risk (1921), with his brothers, although according to Groucho it was screened only once and then lost.
-Four years later, Harpo appeared without his brothers as the "Village Peter Pan" in Too Many Kisses which predated the brothers' first collaborative film, The Cocoanuts, by four years.
-Not only is The Cocoanuts historical by virtue of being the first of the Marx's many talkies, but also for being the first film to feature an overhead camera shot, at least five years before Busby Berkeley's renowned first use of the technique in his 1936 film Lullaby of Broadway to film a kaleidoscopic women's dance routine.
-In Too Many Kisses, Harpo spoke the only line he would ever speak on-camera in a film: "You sure you can't move?" (said to the film's tied-up hero before punching him).
-Fittingly, it was a silent film, and the audience saw only his lips move and the line on a title card.
+Four years later, Harpo appeared without his brothers as the "Village Peter Pan" in Too Many Kisses, which predated the brothers' first collaborative film, The Cocoanuts. by four years.
+The Cocoanuts was the first of the Marx's many talkies, and also the first film to use an overhead camera shot, at least five years before Busby Berkeley is said to have first used the technique in his 1936 film Lullaby of Broadway to film a kaleidoscopic women's dance routine.
+In Too Many Kisses, Harpo spoke the only line he ever spoke on-camera in a film, saying "You sure you can't move?" to the film's tied-up hero before punching him; however, it was a silent film, and the audience only saw his lips move and the line on a title card.

 Harpo was often cast as Chico's eccentric partner-in-crime, whom he would often help by playing charades to tell of Groucho's problem, and/or annoy by giving Chico his leg, as an alternative to a handshake or simply to rest the leg.